jcheong0428/jcheong0428.github.io/_posts/2017-10-20-Face-analysis-software-comparison.markdown

 # Facial expression analysis software comparison: OpenFace vs iMotions-Emotient (FACET)

 This post provides a comparison between two facial expression analysis platforms OpenFace and iMotion-Emotient (FACET engine).
-OpenFace is a open source platform available at [https://github.com/TadasBaltrusaitis/OpenFace](https://github.com/TadasBaltrusaitis/OpenFace)
+OpenFace is a open source platform available at [https://github.com/TadasBaltrusaitis/OpenFace](https://github.com/TadasBaltrusaitis/OpenFace), see [previous post]("http://jinhyuncheong.com/jekyll/update/2017/08/03/Using-OpenFace-Cambridge-Face-Expression-Toolbox.html") for help on how to use the OpenFace expression software on Dockers.
 [iMotions](https://imotions.com/) provides two facial expression engines Emotient and AFFECTIVA.

 Here we compare face detection and facial expression extraction performance of the two softwares.